matthieugicquel/learn-the-shortcuts/README.md

   <img src="https://github.com/matthieu60/learn-the-shortcuts/raw/master/src/icons/logo-128.png">
 </p>

-Learn the shortcuts is a browser extension that helps you learn the keyboard shortcuts for some web applications and use those instead of your mouse.
+Learn the shortcuts is a browser extension that helps you discover and start using the keyboard shortcuts available in some web applications

 For now, it works for the most useful shortcuts in Gmail, Google Calendar, Trello, and Github.